 - Salespeople normally aren’t knowledgeable, may not be available at all

-- Moderate-to-limited product selection; some stores don’t carry good selection of quality brand products
+- Moderate-to-limited product selection; some stores don’t carry a good selection of quality brand products

 - Oriented more towards sales than good service